KristjanESPERANTO/MMM-EasyPix/README.md

 ## How to use it multiple times

 - Simply make multiple entries in your config and name a different picture.

-## Works with Hello-Lucy

-This module works also with [Hello-Lucy](https://github.com/mykle1/Hello-Lucy) voice enhancement (required for sound).

 ## Example images